Questions & Answers for New OPTrust Retirees

 Yes.
 The deductible for prescription drugs was reduced to $3.00 per prescription.
 For more information, refer to page 12 in the booklet A Guide to Your Benefits after Retirement.

-You can visit our website to download a Great-West Life Insured Benefits Change form (OPTrust 3011).
+You can visit our website to download a Canada Life Insured Benefits Change form (OPTrust 3011).
 Complete the form and send it to our office.
 Alternatively, you can contact our Member Services staff to make changes to your existing coverage.

 The deadline to submit an expense claim is the end of the current year for all expenses incurred the previous year.
-For example, if you have a dental expense from 2014 you have up to December 31, 2015 to submit your expense claim to Great-West Life.
+For example, if you have a dental expense from 2014 you have up to December 31, 2015 to submit your expense claim to Canada Life.

 Effective January 2010, you do not pay any premiums for the insured benefit package which consists of either single or family coverage.
 The Government of Ontario pays the total cost for these benefits.